-We all know silos in agile engineering teams are something to avoid but can you walk into a brand new team and recognise them immediately?
-Here’s the attributes of siloed teams that I’ve seen in the wild…
+We all know silos in agile engineering teams are something to avoid but can you walk into a brand new team and recognize them immediately?
+Here are the attributes of siloed teams that I’ve seen in the wild…

 Daily stand-ups are almost useless

 One primary function of stand-ups is to help other engineers in order to keep development moving along.
 You can’t do that effectively if the other engineers are all working on a part of the application you know nothing about.

 People drag work items in and out of sprints

 If you’re working away in your own silo then there are practically no negative consequences of dragging work in or out of the sprint.
 Sprints are just mental concepts that managers care about.
 You’re interested in coding the feature you’re working on.
 If all you know is your own part of the application then why would you check to see if there is anything that another person is working on that you can help close?
 Just drag in the next task on your feature and get to it!